Skip to main content

 API usage : paginate, filter and sort parameters

-Let's say you need to use such a filter ( filter=[{"field":"name","operator":"EQUAL","parameters":["User Right Test"]}] ), it must be sent in the percent-encoded format ( filter=%5B%7B%22field%22%3A%22name%22%2C%22operator%22%3A%22EQUAL%22%2C%22parameters%22%3A%5B%22User%20Right%20Test%22%5D%7D%5D ).
+Let's say you need to use this filter: ( filter=[{"field":"name","operator":"EQUAL","parameters":["User Right Test"]}] ), it must be sent in the percent-encoded format ( filter=%5B%7B%22field%22%3A%22name%22%2C%22operator%22%3A%22EQUAL%22%2C%22parameters%22%3A%5B%22User%20Right%20Test%22%5D%7D%5D ).

 An example of what your query would look like: